Follow

 How to Enable Task Scheduler History in Windows 11

-Once enabled, Windows will record every event for your tasks.
-You can view this detailed log in the Event Viewer under Applications and Services Logs > Microsoft > Windows > TaskScheduler > Operational.
+Once enabled, you access these detailed logs within the Event Viewer, specifically under Applications and Services Logs > Microsoft > Windows > TaskScheduler > Operational.

 How to enable or disable Task Scheduler history

-You can turn this feature on or off using the Task Scheduler app:
+You can turn this feature on or off using the Task Scheduler app.
+Note: You must have administrative privileges to change these settings.

 1. Open the Start menu and search for Task Scheduler.